nealyoung/HackerFeed/Readme.md

 ## Todos

-* Support for Dynamic Type sizing
+* Support for Dynamic Type font sizing

 ## License

 This project is released under the MIT License.